LUKE’S INFANCY NARRATIVE

 Let us look at the wider aspects of these narratives.
 The first two chapters of Matthew and Luke provide essentially the same information: Mary and Joseph are legally engaged; Joseph is Davidic in descent; Mary conceives by the Holy Spirit while remaining a virgin; an angel says the child is to be named ‘Jesus’, meaning ‘Saviour’.

 Matthew then provides some less-essential details.
 It was Joseph who was told of the child’s name, the place of birth was Bethlehem, the family had then fled to Egypt, Herod had carried out a massacre, and Jesus had grown up in Nazareth.
-Matthew was writing his Lectionary primarily for Jews in Palestine and we can see him contrasting the violent rejection of the Messias by a Jewish king, with the wise Gentiles seeking the Will of God.
+Matthew was writing primarily for Jews in Palestine and we can see him contrasting the violent rejection of the Messias by a Jewish king, with the wise Gentiles seeking the Will of God.

 The call of John the Baptist for repentance persisted for a generation or so after his murder.
 Many of his followers came to accept Jesus, but others claimed John was equal to, or even greater than Jesus.
 In telling of the visit of Gabriel to Zechariah and Elizabeth, and the birth of John the Baptist, Luke was providing powerful facts to support the Christian argument that John was doing no more than preparing the way for Jesus.